bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme: warning -->

 ### Save your credentials
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before exiting this screen.

 </div>
 </div>